 Suppose that appreciating the validity of a form of argument is a matter of explicitly articulating the form of the argument and rationally judging it to be valid.
-If this is what it is involved, then there are compelling objections against the claim that a deductive inference is rational only if the subject makes the inference on the basis of some such appreciation of its logical validity.
-First of all, the requisite conceptual capacities are lacked by most normal adults, not to mention animals and children; but it would be intuitively implausible to deny on this basis that they have any capacity for rational deductive inference.
-The
+If this is what it is involved, then there seem to be compelling objections against the claim that a deductive inference is rational only if the subject makes the inference on the basis of some such appreciation of its logical validity.
+The first objection is that the requisite conceptual capacities are lacked by most normal adults, not to mention animals and children; but it would be intuitively implausible to deny on this basis that they have any capacity for rational deductive inference.
+The second objection we have already considered, in effect.
+If we suppose that the rationality of judgements about the validity of forms of argument itself depends on rational deductive inference, then it follows that the rationality of deductive inference cannot depend on an appreciation of the validity of a form of argument; rather, the direction of dependence must be the reverse.6